aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-svgz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS file to SVGZ via C#" h2="Export XPS to SVGZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export XPS to SVGZ image within any .NET applications.
+This suite of components includes Aspose.PDF for .NET and Aspose.Imaging for .NET.

+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert, and print PDF documents without using Adobe Acrobat.
+It also allows developers to export XPS to JPEG.

+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, draw, and convert images in various formats.
+It also allows developers to convert JPEG to SVGZ.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XPS to SVGZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to SVGZ.
+Using Aspose.Total for .NET, developers can easily export XPS to SVGZ image within any .NET applications in two simple steps.
+First, developers can use Aspose.PDF for .NET to export XPS to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert JPEG to SVGZ.

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export XPS to SVGZ image within any .NET applications.
+It is a reliable and cost-effective solution that helps developers to save time and effort.
+It also provides a wide range of features and functionalities that make it a great choice for developers who need to export XPS to SVGZ image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}